The Strain (TV series): Reception

 The first season received generally positive reviews from critics and has a Metacritic rating of 72 out of 100 based on 38 reviews.
-On review aggregator Rotten Tomatoes, the first season holds an 84% "Certified Fresh" rating with an average score of 7.5 out of 10 based on 64 reviews.
+On review aggregator Rotten Tomatoes, the first season holds an 84% rating with an average score of 7.5 out of 10 based on 64 reviews.
 Its critics consensus states, "The Strain makes the most of its familiar themes through an effective mix of supernatural thrills and B-movie gore – though it may not appeal to everyone".

 The second season received generally positive reviews and has a Metacritic rating of 66 out of 100 based on 8 reviews.
 On Rotten Tomatoes, the season has a rating of 78% with an average score of 7 out of 10 based on 23 reviews.
 Its critics consensus states, "The Strain's gory action helps compensate for an unfocused narrative, while the show's political and philosophical subtext add necessary heft for adult viewers."

 The third season received mixed to positive reviews and has a Metacritic rating of 62 out of 100 based on 5 reviews.
 On Rotten Tomatoes, the season has a rating of 55% with an average score of 5.8 out of 10 based on 11 reviews.
 Its critics consensus states, "Content with mediocrity, The Strain suffers under the weight of a stagnant story, scraping by on the pedigree of its style and visual effects."

 The fourth season received generally positive reviews.
 On Rotten Tomatoes, the season has a rating of 100% with an average score of 7.4 out of 10 based on 13 reviews.
 Its critics consensus states, "The Strain concludes on a high note with a climactic season that will remind viewers of the series' initial bite."